-Aaron Higgins, Associate Director and Head of Boden Property was a Quantity Surveyor before he took the leap into the recruitment sector, he discusses what the career path in Quantity Surveying could look like in the property and construction sector.
+Aaron Higgins, Associate Director and Head of Boden Property was a Quantity Surveyor before he took the leap into the recruitment sector, he discusses what a Quantity Surveyor career path could look like in the property and construction sector.

 A Quantity Surveyor, amongst other things, manages all the costs and calculates the number of materials needed for projects, they manage this from pre-construction all the way through to final figures and final accounts.

 As a Quantity Surveyor, you will seek to manage cost-effective projects and reduce the risk of construction projects while meeting all required legal standards in regards to health and safety and quality.

 As with most professions, you can choose to be a generalist or a specialist in your expertise, Quantity Surveying is no different.
 You could be a generalist who covers multiple aspects of a building/construction project or you could be a specialist in a specific area of a building/construction project.
 In addition to this, you could specialise in a particular type of building project, for example, residential, retail, commercial and mixed-use developments.

 You won’t know what area you want to specialise in until you have gained some experience in different building/construction projects.
 But it is useful to have a think about what areas of the role you enjoy or excel at the most.

 There are many different types of Quantity Surveyors and it may depend on your personality and what you want to achieve as to which journey you decide to take.
 If you want to become a Chartered Surveyor it is best to take an MRICS accredited degree.
 This is more suited to a consultancy QS and there are defined steps as to how to become chartered whilst working.
 If you are more interested in working on-site or client-side then you are less likely to become chartered and your career will develop depending on your experience, as much as your qualifications.